foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/conv_transp.rst

 This kernel implements a general 2D transposed convolution operation which works by swapping the forward and backward passes of a convolution.
-For more details on calculations, see chapter 4 of [2]
+For more details on calculations, see chapter 4 of `A guide to convolution arithmetic for deep learning <https://arxiv.org/abs/1603.07285>`_.

-Optionally, saturating ReLU activation function can be applied to the result of the convolution during the function’s execution.
+Optionally, a saturating ReLU activation function can be applied to the result of the convolution during the function’s execution.
 For more info on supported ReLU types and calculations, see :ref:`relu_prot`.

+The ``dilation_height`` and ``dilation_width`` parameter of ``mli_conv2d_cfg``
-Dilation parameter of convolutions config is not applicable in MLI transposed convolution and is ignored.
+configuration structure is not applicable in MLI transposed convolution and is ignored.

-Kernels which implement a Transpose Convolutions have the following prototype:
+Kernels which implement Transpose Convolutions have the following prototype:

 .. code::